First Right of Appropriation

 How can you exercise your right?

 It is preferable to send written instructions to your bank in case of any later dispute.
-An example of such a letter can be found later on.
 It is also a good idea to request that the bank acknowledge your letter or you could send it via recorded delivery.

 Example wording for a letter giving instructions to your bank.